Radiation Dose Optimization and Safety

 Patient Protection

-Use shielding like lead aprons and thyroid collars when needed.
+Use shielding such as lead aprons and thyroid collars when necessary.

 Limit imaging to the clinically required area.